 If you require assistance with your recovery, the WSIB can provide you with benefits for medical treatment, and hospitalization, including emergency care and surgery, medical devices and orthotics, equipment and supplies, prescription medications, and even reasonable travel and accommodation expenses associated with your occupational injury/disease.
 If your claim is allowed the WSIB will pay for all approved healthcare costs related to your claim, even if you have not missed time from work, or have your own insurance coverage.

 This benefit applies to persons under the age of 65 on the date of your work-related injury or disease/illness who have also been receiving loss-of-earnings benefits (LOE) non-stop for 12 months.
 Under the policy for this benefit, the WSIB will set aside an amount equal to 5 percent of all subsequent LOE benefits to pay for a loss-of-retirement income (LRI) benefit.
 However, you will not receive this amount until the age of 65.
 Additionally, with the LRI benefits, you can make additional contributions yourself by having the WSIB deduct five percent from your payments each month.

 NOTE: If you happen to pass away before the age of 65, because of your injury, any dependents will receive the survivors’ benefits.
 Instead of the amount set aside by the WSIB and the investment income earned on that portion.

 Services for seriously injured people:

-If you are the spouse, child, or other dependent of a worker who has died to do a work-related injury or occupational disease/illness you may be eligible to file a claim for the survivors’ benefits.
-The WSIB provides four types of survivor benefits, being: survivor payments, funeral and transportation costs, bereavement counseling, and support for spouses looking to rejoin the workforce.
+If you are the spouse, child, or other dependent of a worker who has died of a work-related injury or occupational disease/illness you may be eligible to file a claim for the survivors’ benefits.
+The WSIB provides four types of survivor benefits, being: survivor payments, funeral, and transportation costs, bereavement counseling, and support for spouses looking to rejoin the workforce.